darshannagpure5-beep/Solar-PV-Fault-Detection-using-Machine-Learning/README.md

-# Solar-PV-Fault-Detection-using-Machine-Learning
+# Solar PV Fault Detection using Machine Learning
-This project analyzes solar panel operational data using Python, SQL, and a Random Forest model to detect six types of panel faults.
-A Streamlit web app provides real-time predictions with accuracy and feature insights, while a Power BI dashboard visualizes performance and fault distribution.
+## This project focuses on detecting faults in Solar Photovoltaic (PV) panels using data analysis, SQL, machine learning, and interactive dashboards.
+The goal is to analyze solar panel operational data and automatically identify faults that can reduce system efficiency.
+The project follows a complete end-to-end data science workflow including data exploration, SQL analysis, machine learning model development, web application deployment using Streamlit, and visualization using Power BI.